 Skip to main content

-International Trip # 5 -- Seoul, South Korea
+Final International Trip of the Year: Seoul, South Korea

-A few hours later in the flight they served Shin Ramen.
-Was first time I had that on a plane and while it was okay, was too salty and I just ate the noodles and skipped the soup.
+• Later in the flight, they served Shin Ramen.
+It was my first time having it on a plane, but I found it too salty.
+I ended up just eating the noodles and skipping the soup.

-It was a Delivery Food Party and stayed in all day and ordered four (4) different meals (sadly, only remembered to snap a pick of the Tonkatsu Bento):
+This day was dedicated to a delivery food party.
+We stayed in and ordered four different meals, although I only remembered to snap a picture of the Tonkatsu Bento:

 1. Chachamyun + Tansuyok